Move Over Tesla: Supercharger Network 2.0 Is About To Land

 As of December 31, 2016, Tesla had 790 Supercharger sites with 5,043 connections among them.
 That's an average of 6.4 connections per site, in the zone of Volkswagen's initial build of 4-10 per site.

 Also, those Tesla numbers are global.
 This first phase of Volkswagen's investment announced on Friday is for 39 states only.
-Seeing as California's amount is expect to be 40% of the total, that would imply Volkswagen will deploy 2,500 + 1,667 = 4,167 of them in this first 30 month phase alone, almost matching Tesla's global total of 5,043 as of the end of 2016.
+Seeing as California's amount is expected to be 40% of the total, that would imply Volkswagen will deploy 2,500 + 1,667 = 4,167 of them in this first 30-month phase alone, almost matching Tesla's global total of 5,043 as of the end of 2016.
 By the end of the decade's worth of investment, Volkswagen would have 16,667 high-speed chargers across the U.S.

 Of course, Tesla also has destination charging sites - 4,148 of them globally, with an average of almost two connections per site.
 However, for that competition the other automakers already have plenty of installed base already.
 ChargePoint alone has 34,156 connections now, dwarfing Tesla already.